-If you are enrolled in FoodShare, you will get more money than usual put on your QUEST card each month starting in January and ending in June.
+If you are enrolled in FoodShare, you will get more money than usual put on your QUEST card each month starting in January and ending in September.
 You will get about 15% more than you usually get.
-You will get this extra money because of a law passed by the federal government in December to help people during the COVID-19 pandemic.
+You will get this extra money because of a law passed by the federal government in December, and extended by a law in March, to help people during the COVID-19 pandemic.

 You do not need to do anything to get this extra money.
-In January, the extra money was automatically put on your QUEST card on January 24.
-You were sent a letter the week of January 25 telling you how much extra money you got for January.
-For February through June, the extra money will automatically be put on your QUEST card each month on the day money is usually put on your QUEST card.
+Through September, the extra money will automatically be put on your QUEST card each month on the day money is usually put on your QUEST card.
 As a reminder, this day is based on the eighth digit of your Social Security number.
 You were sent a different letter in February telling you how much money you will get each month.

-Some FoodShare members got additional FoodShare benefits for March
+FoodShare members are getting additional FoodShare benefits in July

-The benefits were put on your QUEST card on March 21.
-You were sent a letter the week of March 22 telling you that you got the additional FoodShare benefits and how much was put on your QUEST card.
-The amount was based on the number of eligible people in your household for March.
-The amount will be lower than the maximum amount if you are repaying benefits.
+The benefits will be put on your QUEST card on July 17.
+You will be sent a letter the week of July 19 telling you that you got the additional FoodShare benefits and how much was put on your QUEST card.

 We are checking that everyone who should have gotten additional benefits got them.
-As a result, some members may get additional February benefits on April 11 and additional March benefits on May 9.
+As a result, some members may get their June benefits on August 12 and their July benefits on September 4.

 |People in household||Maximum monthly benefit amount|

 Food benefits for students learning at home and young children